 Nowadays many artisans in the country have taken up the task of producing these amazing dolls.

-Red clay is the traditional material for making Lime Dolls.
+Red clay is the traditional material for making the traditional Dominican Republic Lime Dolls.
 After the burning process, red clay takes on a deep burnt orange color that is vibrant and certainly eye-catching.
 Today, the dolls are made of other materials, such as porcelain, plaster and brightly colored clays.

 You should look for Gift Shops tucked away on side streets, in hotels or in shopping malls.
-Those are the places to find authentic Dominican arts and crafts, like the Faceless Doll, or you can choose to take our Dominican Republic Shopping Tour.
+Those are the places to find authentic Dominican arts and crafts, like the Faceless Doll, or take in the Dominican Republic with these amazing excursions.